-Dr. Steve Amendum (PhD, 2008, University of North Carolina Chapel Hill) is an associate professor of literacy education in the School of Education at the University of Delaware.
-In 2015, Dr. Amendum won the Early Career Achievement Award from the Literacy Research Association.
-He teaches courses related to literacy research and instruction at both the undergraduate and graduate levels.
-His research areas include early reading intervention, literacy development and instruction for English learners, and professional development for classroom teachers.
+Dr. Steve Amendum is an associate professor specializing in literacy education in the School of Education at the University of Delaware.
+He teaches courses related to literacy research, assessment, and instruction at both the undergraduate and graduate levels.
+His research areas include early reading intervention, literacy development and instruction for emerging bilingual students, and evidence-based classroom instruction.
+His research areas also include professional development for teachers in each of these areas.

-Currently, Dr. Amendum is the principal investigator for an IES-funded efficacy project to test an early reading and professional development intervention to improve early reading outcomes for English learners in kindergarten and first grade.
-He also served as the co-PI of a previous IES-funded development grant to design and test a professional development program to improve collaboration among classroom and ESL teachers, incorporate students’ cultural wealth, and improve language and literacy outcomes for K-2 Latino English learners.
+Currently, Dr. Amendum is the principal investigator for an Institute of Education Sciences (IES)-funded grant to test an early reading and professional development intervention to improve early reading outcomes for emergent bilingual learners in kindergarten and first grade.
+He also serves as a co-PI of a an IES-funded efficacy grant to test the efficacy of a professional development program (developed in a previous grant) to improve collaboration among classroom and ESL teachers, incorporate students’ cultural wealth, and improve language and literacy outcomes for K-2 Latino emergent bilingual learners.

-His research has been published in The Elementary School Journal, The Journal of Educational Psychology, Educational Psychology Review, the Journal of Literacy Research, Reading & Writing Quarterly, and The Reading Teacher.
+His research has been published in Reading Research Quarterly, The Elementary School Journal, The Journal of Educational Psychology, Educational Psychology Review, the Journal of Literacy Research, and The Reading Teacher.